Skip to content

 1. Support the organization’s mission, vision, strategic plan, and anti-racism goals by participating in activities and professional development opportunities.

-• Participate in staff meetings and, as needed, participate in workgroups or taskforces to assist with achieving the organization’s goals.
+• Participate in staff meetings and as needed, participate in workgroups or task forces to assist with achieving the organization’s goals

 Qualifications